High-Value Load Testing: Accelerating Time-to-Market

 Inductive and Deductive Experimentation

-If you haven’t guessed by now, I am a strong advocate a scientific approach to load testing.
+If you haven’t guessed by now, I am a strong advocate for a scientific approach to load testing.
 Load testing results should help our teams accurately understand the systems they are supporting, and not just how to react when traffic spikes.

 Architects must carefully consider performance under load when they design new features.
 Designs should be treated as hypotheses: requiring ample testing before being used in a production environment.
 This mindset injects critical deductive reasoning into the design process.